-River managers of alluvial rivers often need to reconcile conflicting objectives, but stakeholder processes are prone to subjectivity, time consuming and therefore limited in scope.
-Here we present RiverScape, a modeling tool for numerical creation, positioning and implementation of seven common flood hazard reduction measures at any intensity in a 2D hydrodynamic model for a river with embanked floodplains.
-It evaluates the measures for (1) hydrodynamic effects with the 2D flow model Delft3D Flexible Mesh, and (2) the required landscaping work expressed as the displaced volume of material.
-The most effective flood hazard reduction in terms of transported material is vegetation roughness smoothing, followed by main embankment raising, groyne lowering, minor embankment lowering, side channel construction, floodplain lowering and relocating the main embankment.
-Implementation of this tool may speed up decision making considerably.
-Applications elsewhere could weigh in adverse downstream effects, degradation of the ecology and overly expensive choices.
+River managers often need to reconcile conflicting objectives, but stakeholder processes are prone to subjectivity, are time consuming and therefore limited in scope.
+Here we present RiverScape, a modeling tool for numerical creation, positioning and implementation of seven common flood hazard reduction measures in the Netherlands.
+RiverScape evaluates the measures for (1) hydrodynamic effects with the 2D flow model, and (2) the required landscaping work expressed as the displaced volume of material with the Delft3D Flexible Mesh.

 Straatsma, M. W., & Kleinhans, M. G. (2018).
 Flood hazard reduction from automatically applied landscaping measures in RiverScape, a Python package coupled to a two-dimensional flow model.
 Environmental Modelling & Software, 101, 102–116. https://doi.org/10.1016/j.envsoft.2017.12.010.
-Including link to supplementary material.

-Last modified: 01/07/2018
+Last modified: 24/01/2019